-The City's Capital Projects Fund budgets the total amount of ongoing bond projects, therefore should be below budgeted amounts.
+The City's Capital Projects Fund budgets the total amount of ongoing bond projects, both the General Infrastructure and the Sports Complex bond projects were in the funds.

 Capital Assets and General Long-Term Obligations

 Capital Assets

 General capital assets include land, improvements to land, buildings, vehicles, machinery and equipment, infrastructure, and all other tangible assets that are used in operations and that have initial useful lives greater than one year and exceed the capitalization threshold.
 The City has capitalized all purchased general capital assets.